DeepLabCut/DeepLabCut/README.md

 - For quick discussions here: [![Gitter](https://badges.gitter.im/DeepLabCut/community.svg)](https://gitter.im/DeepLabCut/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-If you want to contribute to the code, please make a pull request that includes how you modified the code and what new functionality it has, the OS it has been tested on, and the **output of the [testscript.py](examples/testscript.py)**.
+- If you want to contribute to the code, please make a pull request that includes how you modified the code and what new functionality it has, the OS it has been tested on, and the **output of the [testscript.py](examples/testscript.py)**.
+Please see more [here](docs/contribute.md).

 ## References: